kahing/catfs/README.md

 # Overview

 Catfs allows you to have cached access to another (possibily remote) filesystem.
+Caching semantic is read-ahead and write-through (see [Current Status](#current-status)).
 Currently it only provides a data cache.

 Catfs is ALPHA software.
 Don't use this if you value your data.